legiti/cloudwatch-sns-to-slack-lambda/README.md

 ```
 make sns-publish
 ```

+This service does not have integration or E2E tests.

 ## CI
 There is no Staging version (or `develop` branch) of this service.
 Merges to `main` are automatically deployed via CircleCI.